haozhu233/pkgcopier/README.md

 ```
 That's it!

+## Where was the meta data stored?
+The names of your packages are uploaded to [https://uguu.se/](https://uguu.se/), a temporary file hosting website.
+It is developed by [nokonoko](https://github.com/nokonoko) and the github project page is [here](https://github.com/nokonoko/Uguu).

 ## Development
 ### Contribute
 Welcome contributions from all levels.
 Also, feel free to use the source code in other packages.